MISP/misp-expansion/README.md

-# browser-extension
+# MISP Expansion (browser extension)

-MISP expansion - a browser extension (Firefox and Chrome) to lookup on MISP
+MISP browser extension (Firefox and Chrome) to lookup selected text on one or more MISP instances.

-MISP expansion is an open source extension for Firefox and Chrome to simplify the use of MISP.
+MISP browser expansion is an open source extension for Firefox and Chrome to simplify the use of MISP.
 It allows users to quickly check if something on the page is a known event by selecting and then right clicking on the web page text.

 # Features